aquariusjr10/Research-Papers-Machine-Learning-and-Artificial-Intelligence-/README.md

 # 📚 Machine Learning Papers Re-Implemented

-#

-# This repository is a personal learning project where I re-implement landmark machine learning research papers from scratch.

-# The goal is to deepen my understanding of both foundational and cutting-edge concepts in machine learning, natural language processing, and computer vision.

-#

-# 📝 Papers Included
+This repo is basically me going down the rabbit hole of famous machine learning papers 🐇📄.
+Instead of just reading them, I’m re-implementing everything myself — experiments, code, and (hopefully) reproducing some results.

+Expected Outcomes:

+✅ learning by doing

+✅ building intuition

+✅ having fun breaking/rebuilding cool ML ideas

+#🔬 Papers I’m tackling

-# 1\.
-Attention Is All You Need (2017)
+Attention is All You Need (2017)

-#

-# Introduced the Transformer architecture, which replaced recurrent and convolutional models for sequence transduction.

-#

-# Key Contributions: Scaled Dot-Product Attention, Multi-Head Attention, Positional Encoding.

-#
+Transformers before they were cool.
+Multi-head attention, positional encodings, the whole deal.

-# 2\.
-Handwritten Digit Recognition with a Back-Propagation Network (1989)
+Handwritten Digit Recognition with a Back-Propagation Network (1989) Old-school LeCun vibes 🕹️.
+The OG neural net that paved the way for MNIST benchmarks.

-#

-# Early application of neural networks for digit recognition (precursor to MNIST benchmarks).

-#

-# Key Contributions: Demonstrated backpropagation’s potential in supervised learning tasks.

-#

-# 3\.
-An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale (ViT, 2021)
+An Image is Worth 16x16 Words (ViT, 2021)

-#

-# Proposed Vision Transformers (ViTs) for image classification.

-#

-# Key Contributions: Split images into patches, treated as tokens, processed with Transformer architecture.

-#
+Cut images into patches → treat them like tokens → run a Transformer → magic ✨.

-# 4\.
-LoRA: Low-Rank Adaptation of Large Language Models (2021)
+LoRA: Low-Rank Adaptation of LLMs (2021)

-#

-# Lightweight fine-tuning method for large models.

-#

-# Key Contributions: Adaptation via low-rank decomposition, reducing memory and compute costs.

-#

-# 5\.
-Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks (RAG, 2021)

-#

-# Combined retrieval with generation for knowledge-heavy tasks.

-#

-# Key Contributions: Dense passage retrieval + generative models for improved factuality and grounding.

-#

-# 🎯 Objectives

-#

-# Reproduce experiments and results from each paper.

-#

-# Compare performance against reported baselines.

-#

-# Build a stronger intuition for architecture design choices.

-#

-# Document implementation details and challenges for each paper.

-#
+Fine-tune giant models without setting your GPU on fire 🔥.
+Low-rank matrices save the day.

+RAG: Retrieval-Augmented Generation (2021)
+What if your model could Google stuff before answering?
+That’s basically RAG.

 # 📂 Repository Structure